What is a Clinical Trials Unit?

 What will the PCTU Statistics team do?

 The PCTU guarantees that your analysis will be undertaken by highly skilled and professionally trained Statisticians.
 All Statisticians that work within the PCTU have extensive statistical experience and undergo rigorous training to adhere to the PCTU Standard Operating Procedures (SOPs) which include Information Governance (IG).
 We instil a strict Quality Control (QC) process, which involves thoroughly checking statistical code and output by an independent Statistician, for all analyses produced by the PCTU and provide a safe and secure system for data.
-The PCTU also has an integrated functionality across the Statistics, Data Management, Health Economists, Quality Assurance and Trial Management teams to ensure a successful project
+The PCTU also has an integrated functionality across the Statistics, Data Management, Health Economics, Quality Assurance and Trial Management teams to ensure a successful project.

 We provide analysis support in a range of statistical software and check the validation of statistical methods.
 We also implement rigorous Standard Operating Procedures (SOPs) in all analyses to ensure robustness against bias.
 Within the PCTU we have a secure data server which meets information governance standards.
 This assures the security of your data.